Integrations

 Setup & Connection

-The WhatsApp integration uses a QR code flow — no API keys or developer configuration needed.
+The WhatsApp integration connects via a QR code scan — no API keys, developer configuration, or Business Account required.
 Setup takes under two minutes.

 1